Angela Lansbury: Murder, She Wrote: 1984–2003

 Throughout the run of Murder, She Wrote, Lansbury had continued appearing in other television films, miniseries and cinema.
-In 1986, she co-hosted the New York Philharmonic's televised tribute to the centenary of the Statue of Liberty with Kirk Douglas.
+In 1986, she co-hosted the New York Philharmonic's televised Liberty Weekend tribute to the centenary of the Statue of Liberty with Kirk Douglas.
 That same year, she appeared as the protagonist's mother in Rage of Angels: The Story Continues, and in 1988 portrayed Nan Moore – the mother of a victim of the real-life Korean Air Lines Flight 007 plane crash – in Shootdown.
 1989 saw her featured in The Shell Seekers as an Englishwoman recuperating from a heart attack, and in 1990 she starred in The Love She Sought as an American school teacher who falls in love with a Catholic priest while visiting Ireland; Lansbury thought it "a marvelous woman's story."
 She next starred as the eponymous cockney in a television film adaptation of the novel Mrs 'Arris Goes to Paris, directed by her son and executive produced by her stepson.
 Lansbury's highest profile cinematic role since The Manchurian Candidate was as the voice of the singing teapot Mrs. Potts in the 1991 Disney animation Beauty and the Beast, as part of which she performed the film's title song.
 She considered the appearance to be a gift for her three grandchildren.
 Lansbury again lent her voice to an animated character, this time that of the Empress Dowager, for the 1997 film Anastasia.